nav-dev-2000/docsbot-dev-testing/README.md

 ## Development

 There are a set of required environment variables that need to be set in order to run the site locally.
 You can find these in the `.env.example` file.
 Copy this file to `.env.local` and fill in the values.
 Most importantly the FIREBASE_SERVICE_ACCOUNT_KEY environment variable needs to be set to the contents of the Firebase service account key JSON file.
-You can create this file in the Firebase console.
+After being invited to our Firebase test project (auth/db), you can visit [https://console.firebase.google.com/u/0/project/docsbot-test-c2482/settings/serviceaccounts/adminsdk](https://console.firebase.google.com/u/0/project/docsbot-test-c2482/settings/serviceaccounts/adminsdk) to generate a new private key.
+Take the json from this file, condense it to a single line, and set it as the FIREBASE_SERVICE_ACCOUNT_KEY environment variable in your .env.local file.

 You can start editing this site by modifying the files in the `/src` folder.
 The site will auto-update as you edit these files.